nyl-auster/rust-memo/README.md

 - There can only be **one** owner at a time.
 - When the owner goes **out of scope**, the value will be **dropped**

+### Move or Copy

+after an assignement, a variable will "move" or "copy", depending on being only in the stack or being both in stack and heap.

 ### Understanding "out of scope"

 A scope is the range within a program for which an item is valid.